pluralsight/guides/in-review/software-engineering-best-practices/ionic-2-database-management-and-versioning/article.md

 }
 ```

-**Note:** Currently the generate command doesn't respect the casing and force kebab casing on the name so please correct the class name as the above, this `DBProvider` instead of this `DbProvider`.
+**Note:** Currently the generate command doesn't respect the casing and force kebab casing on the name, so please correct the class name as the above (`DBProvider` instead of `DbProvider`).

 ### Choosing and using database adapter

 Now here's one of the first design decisions we'll make.
-We're going to use `SqLite` as the database technology and `WebSql` as fallback in order to support databases during development.
+We're going to use `SQLite` as the database technology and `WebSQL` as fallback in order to support databases during development.
 We will allow the app to be published as a web app as explained previously to support devices that Cordova won't.
-The device need to support at least Chrome.
+At the very least, our device needs to support Chrome.

-But that's not the decision we need to take, here's the deal, there's currently 2 ways to deal with `SqLite` databases in Ionic 2, one is through [Ionic native's SqLite adapter](http://ionicframework.com/docs/v2/native/sqlite/) and the other is through [Ionic's SqlStorage Api](http://ionicframework.com/docs/v2/api/platform/storage/SqlStorage), the difference between both is that the first has nice transaction methods bridged directly of Cordova's SqLite plugin, while the other automatically configure `SqlStorage` in mobile and `WebSql` in web browsers.
+But that's not the decision we need to make.
+Here's the deal, there's currently 2 ways to deal with `SQLite` databases in Ionic 2, one is through [Ionic native's SqLite adapter](http://ionicframework.com/docs/v2/native/sqlite/) and the other is through [Ionic's SqlStorage Api](http://ionicframework.com/docs/v2/api/platform/storage/SqlStorage).
+The difference between both is that the former has nice transaction methods bridged directly of [Cordova's SQLite plugin](http://ngcordova.com/docs/plugins/sqlite/), while the latter automatically configures `SQLStorage` in mobile and `WebSQL` in web browsers.

-It's hard to deal with the `Ionic native`'s implementation since it's function [openDatabase](https://github.com/driftyco/ionic-native/blob/master/src/plugins/sqlite.ts#L73-L83) only allows for the SqLite plugin, thus not working when in dev, and any intent on getting the `Ionic native` staff into supporting WebSql fallback is useless, so we will use the `SqlStorage api` instead, though we will need to reach the transaction methods ourselves.
+It's hard to deal with the `Ionic native` implementation since the function [openDatabase](https://github.com/driftyco/ionic-native/blob/master/src/plugins/sqlite.ts#L73-L83) only allows for the SQLite plugin and thus does not work when in dev.
+Any intent on getting the `Ionic native` staff into supporting the WebSQL fallback is useless, so we will use the `SQLStorage API` instead, though we will need to reach the transaction methods ourselves.

 Right, now let's finally open the database, first enable `moduleResolution: node` in the `compilerOptions` to use barrels with just the index file by editing the `tscondfig.json` like this: